 Finally, there is disagreement over the categorization and determination of intensity or prioritization of interests.
 Terms like survival, vital, critical, major, serious, secondary, extremely important, important, less important, humanitarian, and peripheral have been used to categorize interests in academic writings and official government documents.
-Some categorize how significant the interest is in terms of chronological relationship to the actor that determines the interest (near term versus longer term impact), while others relate categories to the intensity of the substantive influence that the interest is determined to have on the actor.
-Categorization is directly related to the question of prioritizing interests based on intensity, deciding which types of interests are more important than others.
-Perhaps of equal importance is the amount of distinction made between the categories in the prioritization process.
-In a zero-sum environment, this distinction could determine whether or not an actor's resources, and in what amount, would be allocated toward the attainment of the interest.
+Some categorize how significant the interest is in terms of chronological relationship to the actor, thus focusing on near-term versus longer-term impacts.
+Others relate categories to the intensity of the substantive influence that the interest is determined to have on the actor.
+Categorization is directly related to the question of prioritizing interests based on intensity - that is, deciding which types of interests are more important than others.
+Perhaps of equal importance is the degree of distinction made between the categories in the prioritization process.
+In a zero-sum environment, this distinction could determine whether and in what amount an actor allocates resources toward the attainment of the interest.

-After developing a detailed definition of national interests and analyzing their uses, this essay will propose a process that future policymakers can use to craft reasonably attainable statements of national interests.
-The paper assesses the issue of fixed or adjustable interests over time to understand what degree of flexibility that crafters of interests might have.
-Similarly, it examines whether policymakers create interests only for the purpose of advancing the power, and thus security, of a state, or if they can also be developed based on ethical and value-driven intent.
-Finally, the essay examines the creation of a set of category definitions that will provide necessary flexibility for a 21st century policymaker.
+After developing a detailed definition of national interests and analyzing their uses, this chapter will propose a process that future policymakers can use to craft reasonably attainable statements of national interests.
+The chapter assesses the issue of fixed or adjustable interests over time to understand the degree of flexibility that crafters of interests might have.
+Similarly, it examines whether policymakers create interests only to increase the power and thus the security of a state, or if they can also develop interests for ethical and value-driven purposes.
+Finally, the chapter evaluates a set of category definitions that will provide necessary flexibility for a 21st-century policymaker.

-In the end, the focus of this chapter will be the development of a series of issues or questions that any policymaker can use as a guideline to assist in the development of national interests that are within the realm of the possible.
+Overall, the focus of this chapter will be the development of a series of issues that any policy-maker can use as a guideline to assist in the development of national interests that are within the realm of the possible.